Why buy from Life Under Canvas?

 2 rain caps as standard

 Rain caps are important.
 They fit over the door spike to stop the rain dripping down the pole.
 Even with an awning on the pole it’s essential that you use a rain cap too.
 Our extra long door spike means that this fits easily over of the awning.
-They can get lost easily though when you’re putting your tent up or taking it down so we supply 2 as standard.
+They can get lost when you’re putting your tent up or taking it down though so we supply 2 as standard.

 Elastic guy toggles